Cross-Account Access via CloudFormation

 Find the Dropzone IAM Role Information

-• In the top left you'll see section named "Connection".
-Record the ARN and EXTERNAL ID which you will use later in the AWS CloudFormation UI
+• Under the "Connection" section, record the ARN and EXTERNAL ID values, for use later in the AWS CloudFormation UI

 Running the CloudFormation Template

-You will need to repeat these instructions for each account you want visible to Dropzone.
+You will need to repeat these instructions for each account you want to be visible to Dropzone.

-• In the "Prerequisite - Prepare template" select "Choose an exiting template"
+• In the "Prerequisite - Prepare template" section, select "Choose an exiting template"

-• In the "Amazon S3 URL" field paste the link to the CFT you've chosen to use (e.g. ReadOnly) from the table at the top of this document
+• In the "Amazon S3 URL" field, input the link to the CFT you've chosen to use (e.g. ReadOnly) from the table at the top of this document

 • Click "Next"